Advertiser Disclosure

 What Are Pending Transactions?

-Pending transactions are credit card purchases, money transfers, and other transactions when money swaps hands.
+Pending transactions are credit card purchases, money transfers, debit card payments, and other transactions when money swaps hands.
 Transactions remain pending for a few days for several reasons.
-Banks will check your balance to ensure you can conduct the money transfer or that your card is valid.
+Banks will check your balance to ensure you can transfer money or that your card is valid.
 Pending transactions reduce the risk of fraud and identity theft.
-While waiting for the transaction to process can be inconvenient, it adds an extra layer of protection to your finances.
+Waiting for the transaction to process can be inconvenient, and it adds an extra layer of protection to your finances.

 When you send or receive money, it may turn into a pending transaction.
 In addition, your transaction can become pending if any of these parameters apply.